hungryhungryninja/json_schema/README.md

 # json_schema
-Examples and definitions for expected json
+Examples and definitions for expected json.
+Nothing fancy.